sjkd23/note-app/readme.md

 - **Categories (Tags)**: Each note can be associated with multiple categories, making organization easy.
 - **Responsive Front-End**: A simple, user-friendly interface that adapts to different screen sizes (desktop and mobile).
 - **RESTful API**: All note operations are exposed via clean RESTful endpoints secured by JWT tokens.
+- **Error Handling**: Ensures proper data is being given to the database, sending error codes when relevant.

 ---